Weight Loss Calculator – Calculate a Calorie Deficit to Lose Weight

 Step One: Calculate Your Daily Calorie Needs

-To calculate how many calories you should eat that includes your calorie deficit, you need to figure out how much energy you expend on any given day.
+To calculate how many calories you should eat including your calorie deficit, you have to figure out how much energy you expend on any given day.
 This is also known as your total daily energy expenditure (TDEE).

 Your TDEE is made up of three main elements, although most calculations use only the first two elements.
 These include